 - Convince/sell on giving express consent; or

-- Revert back to old days of asking people to join your newsletter.
+- Revert back to the old days of asking people to join your newsletter.

-As bloggers, here is how ask for express consent to add people to your email list
+Ask for express consent to add people to your list

 To stay compliant with GDPR regulations, as a blogger you have to ask/receive for express consent before you can add anyone to your email list.